mhsieh808/data-512-project/README.md

 | URL| URL of order language used to complete dataset|
 | Citation|Citation for the order|

+Data available from 4/10/20 to 8/15/21.

+Note that where mask mandates are "N/A" is a time before mask mandates were recommended as a mitigation to Covid-19 spread.

 The third dataset is the [mask usage by county](https://github.com/nytimes/covid-19-data/tree/master/mask-use) data from The New York Times.
 The attributes and their description is listed below: